 “These days I play as much as I can, but if we’re having dinner in 20 minutes, I won’t play an extra game and not have dinner with my teammates, because eating dinner with my teammates is going to help more than playing an extra game.”

-Other tips from
+Other tips from the pros

 Bora “YellOwStaR” Kim, former League of Legends professional player for Fnatic, shared some valuable advice on the Fnatic website, which we’ve summarised below: